DrMattG/TechBk1/manuscript.md

 **Adaptive sampling**: In various studies, numerous sampling designs are combined under an adaptive sampling framework.
 In this technique, we start with an initial probabilistic sample of units and add more units in some pre-defined neighborhood or pre-defined condition to this sample [@thompson&saber1994, @williams2002].
 This process continues until no sampled units satisfy the specified condition.
 Adaptive sampling offers biologists a way to augment the probability sample with samples from other units without losing the benefits of the original probabilistic design.
 Rules for the selection of additional samples are established based on some characteristic of the variable of interest (e.g., presence/ absence, age, sex, and height).

 **Case study**: Scientists are worried that ongoing human-induced landscape changes have threatened a grouse population in eastern Wyoming, USA.
 They decided to conduct a study with two main objectives.
 They primarily want to understand the impact of this dynamic landscape on the survival of grouse and on lek numbers.
-The study will be done in Carbon County for a period of 3 years during which they plan to capture 150 grouse in total (both male and female; Fig 5a).
-For carrying out this study, they divided the study area into 25 equal-sized grids (Fig. 5b).
+The study will be done in Carbon County for a period of 3 years during which they plan to capture 150 grouse in total (both male and female; @fig:Fig6.2).
+For carrying out this study, they divided the study area into 25 equal-sized grids [@fig:Fig6.2].
 To estimate the survival of grouse, we need to capture individuals and track them for the required time period or till they are alive, whichever comes first.
 We need to devise a sampling mechanism to select grids from where these grouse can be captured.

 ![a) Carbon County in Wyoming, USA for conducting a 3-year study on a grouse population in the sampling frame, b) Study area divided into 25 equal-sized grids for carrying out the study.](images/Fig6.2.png){#fig:Fig6.2}

 In this case study, we will show you how researchers can sample grids using different types of probabilistic sampling schemes.
-Under random sampling, each of the grids will have an equal probability of getting sampled (Fig. 6a).
+Under random sampling, each of the grids will have an equal probability of getting sampled [@fig:Fig6.3].
 In a systematic sampling framework, researchers can pick grids at regular intervals.
 So let's say, they decided to select every 5th grid starting with the 3rd grid.
-So, 3, 8, 13, 18, and 23 will be their plots from which the grouse will be then captured (Fig. 6b).
+So, 3, 8, 13, 18, and 23 will be their plots from which the grouse will be then captured [@fig:Fig6.3].

 Suppose researchers identified three different dominant land cover types (grassland, wetland, and forest), so the random selection of grids can follow a stratified framework.
-Under this framework, researchers will divide the whole study area into these different strata and then randomly select grids from each of these strata to capture grouse (Fig. 6c).
+Under this framework, researchers will divide the whole study area into these different strata and then randomly select grids from each of these strata to capture grouse [@fig:Fig6.3 c].

 Lek sites are known to be spatially close to each other.
 So, we would expect that if a lek is inhabiting one primary sample plot (grid), there are other leks in the neighborhood.
 So here researchers can use cluster sampling to calculate lek numbers.
-Under single-stage cluster sampling, they would start by randomly selecting primary sample plots across the study area, then within those primary plots, conduct surveys to calculate all lek numbers within the cluster of all four secondary plots (Fig. 6d).
+Under single-stage cluster sampling, they would start by randomly selecting primary sample plots across the study area, then within those primary plots, conduct surveys to calculate all lek numbers within the cluster of all four secondary plots [@fig:Fig6.3 d].
 In our example, grids can act as primary plots.
-In each primary sample plot, there are 4 secondary sample plots (numbered 1 to 4 in some order), so under two-stage cluster sampling, we will randomly select any 2 from these 4 secondary sample plots (Fig. 6e).
+In each primary sample plot, there are 4 secondary sample plots (numbered 1 to 4 in some order), so under two-stage cluster sampling, we will randomly select any 2 from these 4 secondary sample plots [@fig:Fig6.3 e].
 We will then conduct surveys to calculate lek numbers in 2 of these secondary sample plots.

-Under adaptive cluster sampling, we will start with the grids which have the highest number of leks and then will sample the next grids with a similar number of grouse (Fig. 6f).
-See Box 3 for R codes for each of these sampling designs.
+Under adaptive cluster sampling, we will start with the grids which have the highest number of leks and then will sample the next grids with a similar number of grouse [@fig:Fig6.3 f].
+See @fig:Fig6.4 for R codes for each of these sampling designs.

 ![Examples of sampling design a) simple random, b) systematic, c) stratify, d) single-stage, e) two-stage, and f) adaptive (numbers in brackets shows the number of leks in each grid) for selecting grids from an equal-sized gridded system in Carbon County, USA for studying grouse population.](images/Fig6.3.png){#fig:Fig6.3}